Eric Wedge: Personal life

 and in February 2007, he was inducted into the Kinston Professional Baseball Hall of Fame.

 In total, Wedge has been inducted to 16 Hall of Fames.

 Wedge and ex-wife Kate have a daughter and a son.
-Wedge resides in Wichita, KS.
+Eric Wedge's son, Dalton Cash Wedge, appears to be with the Dodgers as well as Eric Wedge, as he was seen traveling with the team during the 2025 season.
+Wedge resides in Wichita, Kansas.